NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 For these simulations:

 - An HPXML file with multiple ``Building`` elements is used, where each ``Building`` represents an individual dwelling unit.
+See the ``base-bldgtype-mf-whole-building.xml`` sample file for an example.
 - Unit multipliers (using the ``NumberofUnits`` element; see :ref:`building_construction`) can be specified to model *unique* dwelling units, rather than *all* dwelling units, reducing simulation runtime.
 - Adjacent SFA/MF common spaces are still modeled using assumed temperature profiles, not as separate thermal zones.
-(This may change in the future.)
+This may change in the future.
+(As a workaround, common spaces can be modeled as separate thermal zones by describing them as separate dwelling units -- i.e., ``Building`` elements -- and describing them as "conditioned space" or "basement - conditioned" with full detail (infiltration, plug loads, etc.) specified.
+If the common space is unconditioned, HVAC systems can be omitted.
+See the ``base-bldgtype-mf-whole-building-inter-unit-heat-transfer.xml`` sample file for an example.)
+- Inter-unit heat transfer can be modeled by using the ``SystemIdentifier/@sameas`` attribute on a wall, foundation wall, rim joist, or floor that points to the other corresponding surface.
+For example, the wall of the second dwelling unit may reference a wall of the first dwelling unit.
+When the ``@sameas`` attribute is used, no other properties should be specified for that surface.
+See the ``base-bldgtype-mf-whole-building-common-spaces.xml`` sample file for an example.
 - Shared systems are still modeled as individual systems, not shared systems connected to multiple dwelling unit.
-(This may change in the future.)
+This may change in the future.
 - Energy use for the entire building is calculated; you cannot get energy use for individual dwelling units.
-(This may change in the future.)
+This may change in the future.

 Notes/caveats about this approach: